Keraites: Origins

+Khanate

+After the Zubu broke up, the Keraites retained their dominance on the steppe until they were absorbed into the Mongol Empire.
+At the height of its power, the Keraite Khanate was organized along the same lines as the Naimans and other powerful steppe tribes of the day.
+A section is dedicated to the Keraites by Rashid al-Din Hamadani (1247–1318), the official historian of the Ilkhanate, in his Jami' al-tawarikh.

-The people was divided into a "central" faction and an "outer" faction.
-The central faction served as the khan's personal army and was composed of warriors from many different tribes with no loyalties to anyone but the Khan.
+The people were divided into a "central" faction and an "outer" faction.
+The central faction served as the khan's army and was composed of warriors from many different tribes with no loyalties to anyone but the Khan.
 This made the central faction more of a quasi-feudal state than a genuine tribe.
 The "outer" faction was composed of tribes that pledged obedience to the khan, but lived on their own tribal pastures and functioned semi-autonomously.
 The "capital" of the Keraite khanate was a place called Orta Balagasun, which was probably located in an old Uyghur or Khitan fortress.

-Markus Buyruk Khan, was a Keraite leader who also led the Zubu confederacy.
-In 1100, he was killed by the Liao Dynasty.

-Kurchakus Buyruk Khan was a son and successor of Bayruk Markus, among whose wives was Toreqaimish Khatun, daughter of Korchi Buiruk Khan of the Naiman.

-Kurchakus's younger brother was Gur Khan.
+Markus Buyruk Khan was a Keraite leader who also led the Zubu confederacy.
+In 1100, he was killed by the Liao.
+Kurchakus Buyruk Khan was a son and successor of Bayruk Markus, among whose wives was Toreqaimish Khatun, daughter of Korchi Buiruk Khan of the Naimans.
+Kurchakus' younger brother was Gur Khan.
 Kurchakus Buyruk Khan had many sons.
-Notable sons included Toghrul, Yula-Mangus, Tai-Timur, Bukha-Timur.

-In union with the Khitan they became vassals in the Kara-Khitai state.
+Notable sons included Toghrul, Yula-Mangus, Tai-Timur, and Bukha-Timur.
+In union with the Khitan, they became vassals of the Kara-Khitai state.